Harris (train): Refurbished (White) sets

 A program to refurbish the Harris trains began in 1982.
 The interior of the refurbished cars resembled a Comeng interior, having individual vinyl foam type seat cushions on an integrated plastic frame, replacing the former more traditional vinyl sprung seats.
 Each motor carriage was modernised with a fibreglass front clip, the pantographs relocated to the rear of the carriage and Scharfenberg couplers replacing the original knuckle couplers.
 The upgraded front clip also featured Comeng-style quad high and low beam headlights, replacing the single central headlight of the original Harris design, however the destination signs and marker lights remained unchanged.
 The driver's controls were also changed to a Comeng-style layout.
 The refurbished cars also had air conditioning, sealed windows, self-closing doors, and a new colour scheme.
 Due to their predominantly grey livery, with only a pair of orange stripes along the sides, the refurbished trains were known as "Grey Ghosts".

-The four refurbished trains ran initially in an M-T-T-M configuration, but they were later remarshalled to M-T-M-M-T-M configuration, with four spare trailers.
+The four refurbished trains ran initially in an M-T-T-M configuration, but were remarshalled in January 1990 to two M-T-T-M-T-M and one M-T-T-M set; the latter was reduced to only M-T-M with a trailer car removed as a test.
+Eventually they were remarshalled to M-T-M-M-T-M configuration, with four spare trailers.

 The refurbished trains generally ran on the Port Melbourne, St Kilda and Sandringham lines.
 They never ran in the City Loop, except for a farewell tour on 6 April 1991.
 The restriction to these three lines was due to the additional weight of the refurbished carriages, which meant the sets were underpowered for all but Melbourne's flattest corridors.
-While the passenger areas were upgraded and included two air conditioning units per car, the mechanical components were still unmodified, and still using the 1960s-era second series motors, which were in fact less powerful than the first series cars of 1956.
+While the passenger areas were upgraded and included two air conditioning units per car, the mechanical components were still unmodified, and still using the 1960s-era second series motors which were in fact less powerful than the first series cars of 1956.

 Industrial and other problems with the refurbished trains, in conjunction with excessive costs of conversion compared to construction of entirely new carriages, meant that only 16 carriages were converted before the program was stopped.